 Most ideas and initiatives drive from the ground up, and we regularly promote and empower those who exemplify our values.

-When Will joined the engineering team in January 2016, he saw that despite all the cargo we were moving around the world, we had no carbon offset program.
+Take Will Humphreys-Cloutier, for example.
+When he joined the engineering team in January 2017, he saw that despite all of the cargo we were moving around the world, we didn’t have a carbon offset program.
 Together with Susy Schöneberg from the business side, he drove Flexport's partnership with the Carbonfund.org Foundation.
 They built carbon emissions reporting, and provided a way for our customers to sign up.

 After that, he made it possible for Flexport to model and coordinate the allocation of cargo onto carrier ships.
-He wrote detailed design docs, mentored his teammates, and acted as the glue between product, business and engineering.
-Since then he has been promoted to staff engineer, and is tech lead for the ocean automation team.
+He wrote detailed design docs, mentored his teammates, and acted as the glue between product, business, and engineering.
+He has since been promoted to Staff Engineer and then Engineering Manager for the Ocean Automation Team.

 Top performers are rewarded with increased responsibility, compensation, and promotions.
 Our Director of Analytics started out as a junior developer on our team.
 Our VP of Technology was previously our Director of Technology, and before that, a senior front-end developer on our team.
 We also promoted a front-end developer to become a designer and front-end lead.